Jose-Servin/SeleniumBots/ElegantBrowserCourse/README.md

 To "walk down" the DOM we simply declare the element type `$x("//b[contains(text(),'Product 1')]/../b")`.
-This command is saying "start at the unqiue Bold element that contains the text 'Product 1', then walk up the DOM to the `span` and then back down to the `b` element."
+This command is saying "start at the unqiue Bold element that contains the text 'Product 1', then walk up the DOM to the `span` and then back down to the `b` element." <br>

+XPath is the strategy to use when you are matching on "text".

 ### Why do this?
 This strategy let's us find elements that are NOT unique by first focusing on the unique child element and then